Kavindya97/CodeBlack/README.md

 ## Expected Solution
 #### Functional Requirement

-An employee in the accounts department should be able to upload/submit a set of images consisting of invoices and get the total value of submitted invoices.
+A user should be able to upload/submit a set of images consisting of invoices and get the total value of submitted invoices.
 (Developing upload/submit functionality is not a must.
 Copying a set of images to a source directory is acceptable).

 **We are expecting existing OCR image-to-text extraction methods and implementations, to be re-used to extract the features from the images**